 Dispute Resolution Services

 Page: 1

-Residential Tenancy Branch Office of Housing and Construction Standards
+Residential Tenancy Branch

+Office of Housing and Construction Standards

 DECISION

-Dispute Codes OPR, MNR, FF
+Dispute Codes OPR, MNR, MNSD, FF

 Introduction

-This hearing dealt with an Application for Dispute Resolution by the landlord for an order of possession, and a monetary order for unpaid rent.
+This hearing dealt with an Application for Dispute Resolution by the landlord for an order of possession, for a monetary order for unpaid rent and to recover the cost of the filing fee.

-Both parties appeared, gave affirmed testimony and were provided the opportunity to present their evidence orally and in written and documentary form, and to cross-examine the other party, and make submissions to me.
+Both parties appeared, gave testimony and were provided the opportunity to present their evidence orally and in written and documentary form, and to cross-examine the other party, and make submissions to me.

-Issue(s) to be Decided
+Issues to be Decided

 Is the landlord entitled to an order of possession for unpaid rent?
 Is the landlord entitled to a monetary order?
+Is the landlord entitled to recover the cost of the filing fee?

 Background and Evidence

-Based on the testimony of landlord, I find that the tenant was served with a notice to end tenancy for non-payment of rent on April 3, 2013, which the tenant acknowledged receiving.
+Based on the testimony of the both parties, I find that the tenant was served with a notice to end tenancy for non-payment of rent on December 16, 2014.
 The notice informed the tenant that the notice would be cancelled if the rent was paid within five days.
 The notice also explains the tenant had five days to dispute the notice.

-The landlord stated she received the amount of \$250.00 towards the outstanding April rent and the tenant currently owes \$650.00 unpaid rent and \$90.00 unpaid utilities.

-The landlord stated the tenant has not paid any rent for May 2013, and owes a further \$900.00.

-The tenant stated he did not pay rent as he did not know the amount owed and did not want to have a credit balance.
-The tenant acknowledged he did not dispute the notice.
+The tenant acknowledged that the outstanding rent for December 2014 was not paid and that they have not paid any rent for January 2015.
+The tenant agreed that the current rent owed to the landlord is the amount of \$1,300.00.

 Analysis

+Based on the above, the testimony, and evidence, and on a balance of probabilities, I find as follows:

 Page: 2

-Based on the above, the testimony, and evidence, and on a balance of probabilities, I find as follows:

 The tenant has not paid the outstanding rent and did not apply to dispute the Notice and is therefore conclusively presumed under section 46(5) of the Act to have accepted that the tenancy ended on the effective date of the Notice.

 I find that the landlord is entitled to an order of possession effective two days after service on the tenant.
 This order may be filed in the Supreme Court and enforced as an order of that Court.

-I find that the landlord has established a total monetary claim of \$1,790.00 comprised of unpaid rent for April, May 2013, utilities and the \$50.00 fee paid by the landlord for this application.
-I grant the landlord an order under section 67 of the Act.
+I find that the landlord has established a total monetary claim of \$1,350.00 comprised of unpaid rent and the \$50.00 fee paid by the landlord for this application.
+The landlord is granted a formal order pursuant to section 67 of the Act.

 This order may be filed in the Provincial Court (Small Claims) and enforced as an order of that court.

 Conclusion

 The tenant failed to pay rent and did not file to dispute the notice to end tenancy.
 The tenant is presumed under the law to have accepted that the tenancy ended on the effective date of the notice to end tenancy.

-The landlord is granted an order of possession and a monetary order for unpaid rent and utilities.
+The landlord is granted an order of possession and a monetary order for unpaid rent

 This decision is made on authority delegated to me by the Director of the Residential Tenancy Branch under Section 9.1(1) of the Residential Tenancy Act.

-Dated: May 09, 2013
+Dated: January 20, 2015

 Residential Tenancy Branch